vastec/ember-unused-components/test-apps/README.md

 Every test app had its purpose.
 There is more to test with higher versions that introduce new syntax and configuration options.

+## 3.10 + Module Unification

+- module unification structure (this is an experimental feature so we are looking for `EMBER_MODULE_UNIFICATION` in features in `environment.js`)
+- curly braces components
+- angle brackets components
+- nested angle brackets components (out of the box in 3.10, no polyfill required)

 ## LTS 3.8 Octane

 - classic structure (at some point Module Unification was a part of Octane but [it's not anymore](https://blog.emberjs.com/2019/03/11/update-on-module-unification-and-octane.html) )